coolkingcole/OW_Blue_Control/README.md

 ```
 ## Tips

--This tool will not work if you are currently connected to your board with the phone app
+-This tool will not work if you are currently connected to your board with the phone app<br/>

--Make sure you have the dependencies install and are using python 3
+-Make sure you have the dependencies install and are using python 3<br/>

 ## Goals